pytransitions/transitions/README.md

 Which substate to enter is defined by `initial` which should *always* point to a direct substate.
 A novel feature is to define local transitions by passing the `transitions` keyword in a state definition.
 The above defined transition `['go', 'a', 'b']` is only valid in `C_1`.
-While you can reference substates as done `['go', '2_z', '2_x']` you cannot reference parent states directly in locally defined transitions.
+While you can reference substates as done in `['go', '2_z', '2_x']` you cannot reference parent states directly in locally defined transitions.
 When a parent state is exited, its children will also be exited.
 In addition to the processing order of transitions known from `Machine` where transitions are considered in the order they were added, `HierarchicalMachine` considers hierarchy as well.
 Transitions defined in substates will be evaluated first (e.g. `C_1_a` is left before `C_2_z`) and transitions defined with wildcard `*` will (for now) only add transitions to root states (in this example `A`, `B`, `C`)